The Pros and Cons of ESOPs

 Many commercial lenders are attracted to ESOPs.
 The associated tax incentives drive increased cash flow, while companies with strong employee ownership cultures statistically outperform their peers.

 Senior debt, offered without personal guarantees and at reasonable terms, can often finance a sizable portion of a leveraged ESOP transaction.
-Higher-interest-rate mezzanine debt is also available in situations where additional upfront cash is needed.
+Higher-interest-rate mezzanine debt is also available when additional upfront cash is needed.
 Employee-owned companies repay these loans with pre-tax corporate cash.

 ❌ Con: Selling Shareholders Often Provide Partial Financing

 Although ESOP lending options are plentiful, most transactions include a seller note component.
 The extent of seller financing often depends on a company’s fundamentals and industry.
 For some businesses, this detail is irrelevant.
-Debt-averse firms can opt to structure transactions that are exclusively seller-financed.
+Debt-averse firms can structure transactions exclusively as seller-financed.

 Selling shareholders with the sole goal of maximizing their cash at closing may be better served in a private equity sale.
 Nonetheless, their capital gains will be taxable, and sellers may be required to roll equity into the deal.